mako-framework/docs/03_databases/03_orm.md

 	$model->numbers = [1, 2, 3, 4];

-And the following getter will decode the value when accessing it.
+And the following accessor will decode the value when accessing it.

-	protected function get_numbers($numbers)
+	protected function numbersAccessor($numbers)
 	{
 		return json_decode($numbers)
 	}